SurrealNumber/CoreTitleInheritance/readme.txt

-Can't find way to expand core titles tab in character view from important_action\alert Unsure of how to open decision window for specific decision.
+Can't find way to expand core titles tab in character view from important_action\alert Unsure of how to open decision window for specific decision. looks like lists any_ can have optional count parameter.
+Looks like list every can have alternative limits.

+the format every/any_in_list = {
+    list = list_name
+    limit = {limit}
+    add = x/trigger = yes
+}
+^ looks like this format is needed for scripted values.

+Exist NOR, NAND which are equivalent to NOT = {OR/AND = {}}
+It looks like there is a has_variable trigger.